 Not even the biggest umbrella can sum up a soul like his, but through our Exhibition Design project, we hope that such a simple object can share just a bit of the stories of homeless victims of the system so that housed persons will lobby for government support of self-managed shelters, safe consumption sites, and mental and physical healthcare for our homeless neighbors.

-This is a part of our city that cannot be invisible or ignored any longer.
+They are a part of Seattle that cannot be invisible or ignored any longer.